The Nun of Monza

 Sister Virginia Maria (born Marianna de Leyva y Marino; December 4, 1575 – January 17, 1650) was an Italian nun.
 She gave birth to two children fathered by a local aristocrat, and had connived in the murder of another nun to cover up the affair.
 This took place in Monza, in northern Italy, at the beginning of the 17th century.
 Following this scandal she became widely known as the Nun of Monza.
 Her life inspired one of the characters in Alessandro Manzoni's novel The Betrothed, which has also been dramatized several times.
+Mario Mazzucchelli's book The Nun of Monza (1963) presents a nonfictional account of Sister Viriginia's life, drawing upon historical records (including testimonies exacted by the Catholic Church during the investigation into Sister Viriginia's crimes).

 Early life

 Marianna de Leyva y Marino was born in Milan, Italy, on December 4, 1575.
 She was the daughter of Martìno de Leyva and Virginia Maria Marino, widow of Ercole Pio Count of Sassuolo, and great granddaughter of Antonio de Leyva, who inherited the title to a County from Charles V. Virginia was the daughter and direct heir of one of the richest men in Milan, the banker Tommaso Marino.

 Martìno had inherited the county of Monza as the great nephew of Antonio de Leyva, a Spaniard who became a notorious commander in Italy at the service of Charles V, who gave him the Fiefdom of Monza, with its related and substantial incomes.
 Martino was the second son of Luis de Leyva, Prince of Ascoli, who was an army captain and first Spanish governor of Milan.After the death of her mother Virginia in 1576, the infant Marianna was entered into a long trial for her inheritance, which was eventually not resolved in her favor.
 Her mother wanted to give half of her possessions to Marianna and the other half to her first son, Marco Pio, who was her child from an earlier marriage.
 Her will was contested by Marco Pio's sisters, who had been left nothing.

 Marianna lived with her aunts until 1588.